jathurchan/CS50-Web/Web Programming with Python and Javascript/4. Network/README.md

 - [x] **Following**: The “Following” link in the navigation bar should take the user to a page where they see all posts made by users that the current user follows.
    - This page should behave just as the “All Posts” page does, just with a more limited set of posts.
    - This page should only be available to users who are signed in.
-- [ ] **Pagination**: On any page that displays posts, posts should only be displayed 10 on a page.
+- [x] **Pagination**: On any page that displays posts, posts should only be displayed 10 on a page.
 If there are more than ten posts, a “Next” button should appear to take the user to the next page of posts (which should be older than the current page of posts).
 If not on the first page, a “Previous” button should appear to take the user to the previous page of posts as well.
 - [ ] **Edit Post**: Users should be able to click an “Edit” button or link on any of their own posts to edit that post.
    - When a user clicks “Edit” for one of their own posts, the content of their post should be replaced with a textarea where the user can edit the content of their post.
    - The user should then be able to “Save” the edited post.
 Using JavaScript, you should be able to achieve this without requiring a reload of the entire page.
    - For security, ensure that your application is designed such that it is not possible for a user, via any route, to edit another user’s posts.
 - [ ] **“Like” and “Unlike”**: Users should be able to click a button or link on any post to toggle whether or not they “like” that post.
    - Using JavaScript, you should asynchronously let the server know to update the like count (as via a call to fetch) and then update the post’s like count displayed on the page, without requiring a reload of the entire page.

-## Want to Run my Code Locally?

-1. Download the folder `4.
-Network`.
-2. In your terminal, `cd` into the `4.
-Network` directory.
-3. Run `python manage.py makemigrations network` to make migrations for the `network` app.
-4. Run `python manage.py migrate` to apply migrations to your database.
-5. Run `python manage.py runserver` to start up the Django web server.
-6. Visit the website in your browser.